Home

 Registers have Names, Memory has Addresses

-This is a core principle, so excuse the repetition: to access a Value inside a register, we use the register’s name.
-To access a Value in memory, we use its memory address, which may be placed into a register.
+This is a core principle, so excuse the repetition: to access a Value inside a register, we use the register’s name; to access a Value in memory, we use its memory address, which may be placed into a register.

 Instructions